AdobeDocs/experience-manager-65.en/help/communities/overview.md

 See also:

-* [Site Groups console](/help/communities/groups.md) for creating sub-communities in the author environment
+* [Site Groups console](/help/communities/groups.md) for creating sub-communities in the author environment.
-* [Group Templates console](/help/communities/tools-groups.md) for creating site structure for groups
+* [Group Templates console](/help/communities/tools-groups.md) for creating site structure for groups.
-* [Getting Started with AEM Communities](/help/communities/getting-started.md) for tutorial for quickly creating a community site including nested groups
+* [Getting Started with AEM Communities](/help/communities/getting-started.md) for tutorial for quickly creating a community site including nested groups.

 ## Community Components {#community-components}